beefupinetree/dsnd-finding-donors/README.md

 * How does the final model's F-score and accuracy score on the reduced data using only five features compare to those same scores when all features are used?
 * If training time was a factor, would you consider using the reduced data as your training set?

-**Answer:**

-The reduced model only used the top 5 important features and achieved an accuracy of 0.8484 and an F-score of 0.7066.
-As opposed to an accuracy and F-score of 0.8651 and 0.7396 respectively on the full data.
-Had there been a significant reduction in training time, I would definitely consider utilizing the feature selection functionality.

-> **Note**: Once you have completed all of the code implementations and successfully answered each question above, you may finalize your work by exporting the iPython Notebook as an HTML document.
-You can do this by using the menu above and navigating to
-**File -> Download as -> HTML (.html)**.
-Include the finished document along with this notebook as your submission.